10 great gifts to give a seamstress for the holidays!

 3. Storage tools

-Bobbin and skein budget range: from €5
+Bobbin and skein budget range: starting at €5

-4. A pattern or patterns
+4. One pattern or several patterns

 - the travel bag and Eugène from Ikatee